drewloewe/Analyzing-Rhetoric/visuals.md

 Our visual culture is modeled after written culture, but it creates new, relational forms of communication and gives us new ways of relating to one another.
 The ultimate purpose of understanding the specific pattern of meanings and symbols that we use in our time, and how these unique forms of meaning-making also are generative of who we call our family, our friends, and our communities.

+❓In your own words, describe the seven elements of visual culture in the U.S., with your own examples.
+What about visual culture in other countries or cultures with which you are familiar?

 ## Genres of Visual Rhetoric

 Although the rhetoric of visual culture changes dramatically over time, rhetoricans have pointed to several different kinds of visual rhetoric that shape Americans’ popular and political beliefs.
 These include **iconic photographs**, **body rhetoric**, **monumental rhetoric**, and **image events**.